Gowda27/vinuth-github/README.md

 # vinuth-github
-this is for Sample purpose .
+this is for projects purpose .